[Originally posted in October 2010, now updated through 2020.]

 Whether or not Sevket is a crook, an innocent victim who wandered into an FBI sting or a financial genius who can generate a 400% risk free return overnight is not the point of this story.
 For financial markets to operate effectively, participants need to have confidence in those markets and the people regulating them.

-[Post updates: We learned in 2013 that the warrant against Sendjer Shefket a/k/a Sencer Sevket was dismissed without prejudice.
+In 2013 that the warrant against Sendjer Shefket a/k/a Sencer Sevket was dismissed without prejudice.
 The criminal complaint against him now appears sealed.

 That didn’t stop the Brits from sentencing Sevket to 7 years in prison for a phony movie loan scheme.
 He was sentenced in 2013.
 A 2017 article in Politico claims he may have ties to money laundering for the Iranians.
 They called him a “serial swindler… with a long record of malfeasance.”

 With the exception of the UK prosecution, we are not aware of any other convictions.
-The purpose of this article isn’t to label Mr. Shefket as a criminal, it is to highlight the importance of due diligence before doing business with people in the offshore finance world.]
+The purpose of this article isn’t to label Mr. Shefket as a criminal, it is to highlight the importance of due diligence before doing business with people in the offshore finance world.

 We live in a global economy with many multinational banks, mutual funds and investment companies.
 In any economy, there will always be frauds and criminals.
 But with the amount of information that is available today with a simple Google search, fraudsters should not be able to simply pack their tent and set up shop in another country.
 Nor should they be able to simply change their name and gain a clean slate.

 The U.S. Securities and Exchange Commission can barely keep up with fraud that is purely domestic.
 Once players begin moving across international borders, the regulatory framework gets even more shaky.